UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 In Python 3.5, the ``async`` and ``await`` keywords were added to make coroutines "native" and more clear.

 **NOTE:** ``async`` and ``await`` are still pretty new to Python.
 So if you look for tutorials, blog posts, etc. about asynchronous programming, they mostly either use or refer to the "old" way to do it (Including David Beazley's talk above).
-In this presentation, I am ONLY talking about the new way.
+In these notes, I am ONLY talking about the new way.
 I hope that's less confusing.
 But it can be confusing to read older materials.

-**NOTE2:** IN addition to older documentation, the ``asyncio`` package in the standard library pre-dates ``async`` and ``await`` -- so it supports the older style as well as the new style -- antoher source of confusion.
-The Trio project:  https://github.com/python-trio/trio is worth a look for a cleaner API.
+**NOTE2:** In addition to older documentation, the ``asyncio`` package in the standard library pre-dates ``async`` and ``await`` -- so it supports the older style as well as the new style -- another source of confusion.
+`The Trio project <https://github.com/python-trio/trio>`_ is worth a look for a cleaner API.

 Using ``async/await``
 ---------------------